 Rebecca Garden, Ph.D., is Associate Professor of Bioethics and Humanities and holds a joint appointment in Public Health and Preventative Medicine at Upstate Medical University.
 She earned her doctorate in English and comparative literature from Columbia University.
 Before coming to Upstate in 2004, she was Associate Director of the Program in Narrative Medicine at Columbia University's College of Physicians and Surgeons.

-Dr. Garden's research draws on fiction, autobiography, film, and video, as well as critical approaches to disability, gender, sexuality, and ethnicity, to examine socio-cultural and ethical issues related to illness, disability, deafness and health care.
-She has published in journals such as New Literary History, Disability Studies Quarterly, the Journal of Medical Humanities, the Journal of Clincal Ethics, Academic Medicine, and the Journal of General Internal Medicine.
+Dr. Garden's research draws on fiction, autobiography, film, and video, as well as critical approaches to disability, gender, sexuality, and ethnicity, to examine socio-cultural and ethical issues related to illness, disability, deafness, and health care.
+Her current research explores literary and critical paradigms that move understandings of dementia and decision-making in healthcare beyond reason.
+She has published in journals such as New Literary History, Disability Studies Quarterly, the Journal of Medical Humanities, the Journal of Clinical Ethics, Academic Medicine, and the Journal of General Internal Medicine.

-Dr. Garden is a member of the Modern Language Association's Executive Committee for the Division on Literature and Science and serves on the editorial boards of the Journal of Medical Humanities, Literature and Medicine, and Ars Medica.
+Dr. Garden helped to found and is currently president of the Modern Language Association's Medical Humanities and Health Studies Forum and serves on the editorial boards of the Journal of Medical Humanities, the Journal of Clinical Ethics, and Literature and Medicine.
 From 2005 to 2011, she led the Literature, Arts, and Medicine Affinity Group for the American Society for Bioethics and Humanities.

 Dr. Garden may be reached at 315.464.8451 or at firstname.lastname@example.org.